Peloton is replacing its CEO and cutting 2,800 jobs - KESQ

 By Jordan Valinsky, CNN Business

-Barry McCarthy, the former chief financial officer of Spotify and Netflix, will become its CEO and president of Peloton’s board, effective Tuesday.
+Barry McCarthy, the former chief financial officer of Spotify and Netflix, will become its CEO and president, effective Wednesday.
 Foley will become the company’s executive chair, and wrote in a public note that the appointment is the “culmination of a months-long succession plan” he’s been working on with the board.
 The Wall Street Journal first reported the news.

 “This restructuring program is the result of diligent planning to address key areas of the business and realign our operations so that we can execute against our growth opportunity with efficiency and discipline,” the company said in a press release.
 Layoffs also begin Tuesday.

-Note: Correction: An earlier version of this story mischaracterized Peloton’s layoffs.
-The company is laying off 2,800 employees, including 20% of its corporate positions